bishengliu/warehouse/README.md

 - authentication /authorization: at this moment there is no authentication / authorization directly handled in the application.
 This is based on the assumption there will be a centrilized authentication /authorization layer, like api gateway layer, that is handling them via token or certs.

 - prepare the CI/CD pipeline using Github actions, Jenkins/Ansible etc.

+- parepare the infra as code if needed.

+- logs and performance monitoring